zhullyb/monyhar/monyhar/docs/no_sources_assignment_filter.md

 There is a [strong][0] [consensus][1] that the set_sources_assignment_filter
 feature from GN is a mis-feature and should be removed.
-This requires that Chromium's BUILD.gn file stop using the feature.
+This requires that Monyhar's BUILD.gn file stop using the feature.

 Since October 2020, the filter is no longer used.

-Chromium build does not set a default sources assignment filter, and all build files must manage `sources` with explicit `if` statements.
+Monyhar build does not set a default sources assignment filter, and all build files must manage `sources` with explicit `if` statements.

 ## Explicit assignment